 There are several ways to manage data storage in your business.
 For example, there are third-party providers who store data and information on your business’s behalf.
 However, if you choose this route, it’s important to know precisely where your business and customer data is at all times and whether it complies with Australian privacy principles.

-“It might just be that a cloud provider stores back-up data for them rather than keeping it on one of their systems they outsource it and put it in a cloud and the operator of the cloud is located overseas,” says Baker.
-“If that data contains personal information then they’ve made a disclosure to the overseas recipient,” she adds.
+“It might just be that a cloud provider stores back-up data for them.
+Rather than keeping it on one of the business’s systems, the business outsources it and puts it in a cloud, and the operator of the cloud is located overseas,” says Baker.
+“If that data contains personal information, then they’ve made a disclosure to the overseas recipient,” she adds.